informalsystems/quartz/docs/getting_started.md

 Open your browser to `localhost:3000` to see the app.
 You will be prompted to store a mnemonic.
 This key is stored in the browser, and allows you to query your encrypted balance in the future.
-You should save this, but in general you won't have to use it if you don't clear your browser storage.
+You should save this, but in general if you are just testing and you don't clear your browser storage, you will be fine.

 You'll need to have the Keplr wallet browser extension installed and unlocked.